stashed/docs/docs/concepts/crds/function.md

 A complete backup or restore process may consist of several steps.
 For example, in order to backup a PostgreSQL database we first need to dump the database and upload the dumped file to a backend.
 Then we need to update the respective`Repository` and `BackupSession` status and send Prometheus metrics.
 In Stash, we call such individual steps a `Function`.

 A `Function` is a Kubernetes `CustomResourceDefinition`(CRD) which basically specifies a template for a container that performs only a specific action.
-For example, `pg-backup` function only dumps and uploads the dumped file into the backend where `update-status` function updates the status of respective `BackupSession` and `Repository` and sends Prometheus metrics to pushgateway based on the output of `pg-backup` function.
+For example, `postgres-backup-*` function only dumps and uploads the dumped file into the backend where `update-status` function updates the status of respective `BackupSession` and `Repository` and sends Prometheus metrics to pushgateway based on the output of `postgres-backup-*` function.

 When you install Stash, some `Function`s will be pre-installed for supported targets like databases, etc. However, you can create your own function to customize or extend the backup/restore process.